 In reply to my e-mail, the laboratory called me back.
 They explained that there was indeed a difference between the two tests, the first one was more sensitive.
 In other words, the first test was capable of detecting the antibodies at a much lower level.

 So, they arranged to repeat the test, with the same blood sample that they had already taken.
 You can see the result of the repeated test in the photo below.
-It shows that I still have the coronavirus antibodies, although at a lower level compared with the test that I did three months ago.
+It shows that I still have antibodies, although at a lower level compared with the test that I did three months ago.

-Regardless, it means that I am still immune, which is of course very good news.
-I feel relaxed knowing that should I come in contact with the virus again, my immune system would hopefully successfully fight it off.
+Regardless, it means that I am still immune which is, of course, very good news.
+I feel relaxed knowing that, should I come in contact with the virus again, my immune system would hopefully successfully fight it off.

-HOW LONG WILL THE CORONAVIRUS IMMUNITY LAST FOR?
+HOW LONG WILL THE CORONAVIRUS IMMUNITY LAST?

 In conclusion, seven months after the illness, I still have the coronavirus antibodies.
 But, will they last and for how much longer?
 The only way to find out is to do another test in a couple of months.